akuklev/akuklev/what-are-types.md

 § Types in Math and Types in Programming
 ----------------------------------------

-To give an idea of a type system, let's introduce System T, the type system used by Gödel for his seminal relative consistency proof.
-It has a single primitive type `Nat` of natural numbers and a primitive type former `Function<X, Y>` of explicitly computable functions accepting a value of type `X` and yielding a value of type `Y`.
-The raison d'être of the type system is to define a formal language by means of a typed grammar that consists of rules like these two:
+To give the reader an idea of what a type system is, let's introduce System T, the type system used by Gödel for his seminal relative consistency proof.
+It has a single primitive type `Nat` of natural numbers and types `Function<X, Y>` of explicitly computable functions accepting a value of type `X` and yielding a value of type `Y`.
+Type systems are there to define a formal language by a typed grammar that consists of rules like this:
 ```
- n : Nat   m : Nat         f : Function<X̲, Y̲>    x : X
+ f : Function<X̲, Y̲>    x : X
-–––––––––––––––––––(1)    —————————————————————————————(2)
+—————————————————————————————
-    m + n : Nat                    f(x) : Y
+        f(x) : Y
 ```

-These rules say, that
-1) Whenever you have two expressions of type `Nat`, you can plug them together with a `+` inbetween to obtain another expression of the type `Nat`.
-2) Whenever you have an expression of the type `Function<X, Y>` for some typex `X` and `Y`, and an expression of the type `X`, you can plug them together to obtain an expression of the type `Y`.
+This rule means that whenever you have an expression of type `Function<X, Y>` for some types `X` and `Y`, and an expression of type `X`, you can plug them together to obtain an expression of type `Y`.

-These are grammar rules, they tell nothing about intended meaning of those expressions, they merely describe how terms are allowed to be plugged together.
-In particular, grammar rules cannot be conditional on something which would require inspecting constituents themselves rather than their types.
+Such grammar rules tell nothing about the intended meaning of expressions they define, they merely describe how terms are allowed to be plugged together.
+In particular, grammar rules cannot be conditional on something that would require inspecting constituents themselves rather than their types.
 Consider the following non-example:
 ```
  p : Real   q : Real
 –––––––––––––––––––——